 Don't worry!
 We've got you covered!

-Below we've compiled a guide that features every important date, deadline or question you might have about this year's November election.
+Below we've compiled a guide that features every important question you might have about this year's November election.
 Happy voting!

 WHEN IS ELECTION DAY?

 Tuesday, Nov.
 3.